mercmobily/writeups/polymer/PolimerGuide.md

   * `added`.
 Array of added keys.
   * `removed`.
 Array of removed keys.

+Note that I used `this.push()` to push into the array: Polymer has the equivalent of the splices functions in Javascript, with the bonus that the registered observer will actually get called.

-NOTE: This seems wrong, and I couldn't work out what is "right".
+**TODO: FIX THIS .
+This seems wrong, and I couldn't work out what is "right".
 Documentation seems totally wrong, and even the basic example doesn't work.
-Ticket open:  https://github.com/Polymer/polymer/issues/3239 (Arrays not working)
+Ticket open:  https://github.com/Polymer/polymer/issues/3239 (Arrays not working)**

-Note that I used `this.push()` to push into the array: Polymer has the equivalent of the splices functions in Javascript, with the bonus that the registered observer will actually get called.

 ## Local DOM